ShenghuaCheng/Aided-Diagnosis-System-for-Cervical-Cancer-Screening/README.md

 # C++ software
-The C++ software with test WSIs is available at Baidu Cloud https://pan.baidu.com/s/1VRlA4njDCqmit6bwM1KAXA, extracting code is eg7l;
+The C++ software with test WSIs is available at Baidu Cloud https://pan.baidu.com/s/1VRlA4njDCqmit6bwM1KAXA, extracting code can be provided by email;
 Correspongding  user manual pdf is uploaded